Why Cleaning Your Gear Matters

 The Invasive Species Action Network follows clean, drain and dry practices without chemicals of any kind.
 Using chemicals to clean your gear comes with its own set of unnecessary risks.
 For every activity – Clean, Drain and Dry.

-About half of recreationists never clean their gear.
+Percentage of recreationists who never clean their gear.